 Need some dimensional calibration work done?
 With our MicTrac 4000 we can calibrate calipers and micrometers (both ID and OD) up to 36 inches.
 We can also calibrate all threaded and non-threaded ring and plug gauges.
 The MicTrac does depth and height gauges, dial indicators of all ranges, bore gauges, lead gauges, [...]

 Do you work in an explosive atmospheric environment?
 Do you also need to take pictures?
 We sell Cordex brand of Intrinsically Safe (IS) rated equipment.
 We stock their cameras and flashlights.
 So, now, when you can’t take your cell phone into a hazardous area, take your Cordex camera and take pictures without the worry of causing [...]

 Do you need a personal gas monitor?
-If you work in dangerous gas environments (here in Houston most plants are petro-chemical, so the answer is YES) then there are legal requirements that say you MUST have a gas monitor to enter the plant.
-A new law says that home inspectors that enter attics or similar crawl spaces (really [...]
+Here in Houston, most plants are petrochemical, so the answer is YES!
+If you work in dangerous gas environments, then there are legal requirements that say you MUST have a gas monitor to enter the plant.
+A new law says that home inspectors that enter attics or any confined [...]

 Why 17025?
 Do you need to do an ISO 17025 calibration?
 First, let me describe 17025 as I see it.
 This standard basically says that a shop does things consistently.
 There are supposed to be documents that cover everything we do, and we are supposed to follow those documents.
 We have been accredited for about [...]

 On our web site we offer many models of flashlights from NiteCore.
 These are high end flashlights.
 They typically have aluminum cases that will withstand considerable abuse.
 The LEDs that generate the light are usually made by CREE, one of the leaders in the field of LEDs and especially high brightness LEDs.
 Some of the [...]